Key Stage 5 Sociology Overview

 Grade B (5/6) in English Language is preferred.

 Students will study three units to qualify for the A-level qualification.
-These are all assessed by a mixture of structured questions and more open ended essays.
+These are all assessed by a mixture of short, medium and extended compulsory questions, some of which are based on source material.

 Socialisation, culture and identity and youth subcultures (30% of total A level)